iPmartNetwork/BirdX/README.md

 - Do not change `STORAGE_ENCRYPTION_KEY` after first run.
 - Use `.env` in production, not `.env.example`.
 - Keep `.env` out of Git.
-- Set `ADMIN_USERNAMES` to the username that should become the first admin.
+- Set `ADMIN_USERNAMES` to the username that should become the first owner/admin.
 - Restart the server after changing `.env`.

 ## Admin Setup

-To make an existing user an admin, add the username to `.env`:
+To make an existing user the bootstrap owner, add the username to `.env`:

 ```env
 ADMIN_USERNAMES=admin
 ```

 Then restart the server.
-On startup, BirdX will bootstrap matching users as admins and unban them if needed.
+On startup, BirdX will bootstrap matching users as owners and unban them if needed.

-You can add multiple bootstrap admins:
+You can add multiple bootstrap owners:

 ```env
 ADMIN_USERNAMES=admin,admin2,admin3